 Later, I thought I would surely live on a farm.
 The nearest I came was renting an adorable little house that someone had created out of a tobacco barn.
 I took evening walks around the peanut fields, enjoying the fresh, summer air.

 I’ve grown softer with age, though.
-And I’ve never been an early (read that “up before dawn”) person, nor can I see myself getting up in the dark to milk the cows or feed the horses or whatever it is farm people have to do while the rest of us sleep.
+And I’ve never been an early bird (read that “up before dawn”) type of person, nor can I see myself getting up in the dark to milk the cows or feed the horses or whatever it is farm people do while the rest of us sleep.
 But I do love farms.
-And the animals on the farms.
+And the animals that live on them.

 My oldest daughter and recently I took a long-overdue road trip to see my sister’s family in Virginia.
 Cassie got to meet her little cousins, 3, and not-quite-1.
 We both managed some cuddle time with the little one, and enjoyed getting to know her big sister.
 When Teresa and C.H. offered to take us to the farm, we didn’t hesitate.
 Even the drizzle couldn’t keep us away.